How to Deal with Rude Customers: 7 Best-Working Strategies

 - To be on the same page with you – are you trying to do [this and that]/ edit [this doc], etc.?

-- Could you please send me a link/screenshot so that I clearly understand the cause and help you quicker?
+- Could you please send me a link/screenshot so that I can clearly understand the cause and help you quicker?

 Another worthwhile trick here would be the ELI5 Technique (Explain like I’m 5).
 Everything is easy: speak to a customer on a much simpler level, trying to understand what happened.
-It’s useful when you’re working with a highly technical product or service.
+It’s useful when working with a highly technical product or service.
 Avoid jargon and get back to the basics.
-Patiently explain every step in the process, even if some steps seem obvious to you.
+Patiently explain every step in the process, even if some steps seem apparent to you.

 3. Apologize like you mean it